pellse/assembler/README.md

 ## Caching
 In addition to providing helper functions to define mapping semantics (e.g. `oneToOne()`, `manyToOne()`), `MapperUtils` also provides a simple caching/memoization mechanism through the `cached()` wrapper method.

-Below is a rewrite of the first example above but one of the `Mapper`'s is cached (for the `getBillingInfoForCustomers` MongoDB call), so on multiple invocations of the defined assembler, the mapper result from the first invocation will be reused, avoiding to hit the datastore again:
+Below is a rewrite of the first example above but one of the `Mapper`'s is cached (for the `getBillingInfos` MongoDB call), so on multiple invocations of the defined assembler, the mapper result from the first invocation will be reused, avoiding to hit the datastore again:
 ```java
 import static io.github.pellse.assembler.AssemblerBuilder.assemblerOf;
 import static io.github.pellse.util.query.MapperUtils.oneToOne;